ArihantGarg1386/Oblivious-error-writeup/README.md

 flag is "`utflag{Congrats!
 You caught a red herring!}`"

 Which said "red herring" in the flag.
-AND YES I DID TRIED TO PLUGIN THIS FLAG AND FELT LIKE AN IDIOT.
+AND YES I DID TRY TO PLUGIN THIS FLAG AND FELT LIKE AN IDIOT.

 This is where I got stuck with this challenge.
-I went back to problem statement to find more clues and it mentioned it uses " RSA-based 1-2 oblivious transfer protocol program".
+I went back to the problem statement to find more clues and it mentioned it uses " RSA-based 1-2 oblivious transfer protocol program".
 After studying 1-2 OT protocol for a while , I finally found the solution.

 Basically, the server holds exactly 2 messages.
 It is designed such that the user can choose one of them without the server knowing which one was picked.